sanperrier/Marmalade/README.md

 by adding them directly to the application code.
 Params:

 - eventName is any string to define the event name .
-For example: “registration” or “purchase”
+For example: ï¿½registrationï¿½ or ï¿½purchaseï¿½
 - value is the sales value.
 For example: "0.99" or "0.79"